-- Approach Behavioral Experiment; select at least one specific skill to use over the next week to counter avoidance.
-Record skill use in experiment log - Activity Scheduling; make sure to schedule at least 1-2 activities based on identified avoidance targets
+- Approach Coping Experiment (HW 6); select at least one new specific skill to use over the next week to counter avoidance.
+Record skill use in experiment log. - Activity Scheduling (HW 3); make sure to schedule at least 1-2 activities based on identified avoidance targets.